Superplastic raises $20M to build entertainment brands in the age of NFTs and virtual characters

 On August 12, Superplastic’s King Janky toy dropped on its website with 4,000 units selling out in under three minutes.
 The same happened with the UberJanky J Balvin and Guggimon Chop Chop, collectible toys dropped in August and September respectively, both of which sold out minutes after launch.

 “It has been awesome to watch Paul’s vision for a future of media and entertainment, that is fully integrated and built for the 21st century, come to life,” said M.G.
-Siegler ( a former VentureBeat dude), general partner at GV, in a statement.
+Siegler (a former VentureBeat dude), general partner at GV, in a statement.
 “With Superplastic, he’s created a whole new world of animated characters that transition seamlessly between different mediums, including into the real world where they’re constantly being catapulted into the cultural zeitgeist.
 Superplastic has completely changed the rules of animated entertainment and is well on its way to creating its own Marvel-like universe of IP bolstered by hyper-engaged fans, designer toy enthusiasts, NFT collectors, and more.”

 The company also has retail store launches in Miami and NYC debuting in early 2022, and it is expanding to the Asian market.